 If my iPhone gets wet, can I charge it?

-If your iPhone 7 or iPhone 7 Plus has been exposed to liquid, unplug all cables and do not charge your device until it’s completely dry.
+If your iPhone has been exposed to liquid, unplug all cables and do not charge your device until it’s completely dry.
 Using accessories or charging when wet might damage your iPhone.
-Allow at least five hours before charging or connecting a Lightning accessory.
+Allow at least 5 hours before charging with a Lightning cable or connecting a Lightning accessory.

 What should I do if my iPhone got wet, and now its speaker sounds muffled?

 Check to see if water is in the microphone or speaker: Place your iPhone, speaker side down, on a lint-free cloth and see if water drips out.
 Water in the port might degrade speaker or microphone performance until it completely evaporates.
-Dry your iPhone using the instructions above.
+Dry your iPhone using the previous instructions.

 What should I do if dust gets on my iPhone?